 They say laughter is an infectious disease and that everybody should catch it.
 Happy people, they also say, have stronger immune systems.
 They are less likely to catch a cold, are 50% more likely to produce antibodies in response to flu vaccines, and are less likely to have cardiovascular disease as well.
 So what does this tell us?
 Laughter is indeed the best medicine that is free for all.
 But we want to harness the power of laughter and bring it in to our daily health regimen.
 And how do we do that?

-In a December edition of the Daily Tarheel, writer Olivia Ross gives us a glimpse into the laughter yoga class of Liza Engstrom, where participants leave their mats at home but still take part in traditional yoga components, such as stretching and meditation.
+In a December edition of the Daily Tarheel, writer Olivia Ross gave us a glimpse into the laughter yoga class of Liza Engstrom where participants leave their mats at home but still take part in traditional yoga components such as stretching and meditation.

 There’s just lots of laughter sprinkled in between.

 Engstrom discovered laughter yoga while living in Mexico, an influence you can see in her current N.C. class (between exercises her students chant “Muy Bien!
 Muy Bien!” while clapping and performing hand gestures).

 Laughter yoga is a combination of deep breathing and laughter exercises.
 It was founded on March 13, 1995 by Dr. Madan Kataria who is a medical doctor in Mumbai, India which he called Laughter Club at a Park.
 The attendees were but a few people.

 But now, members come from all over the world.
 It is present in 65 countries and is known to have thousands of members belonging to Social Laughter clubs worldwide.
 But this fun form of yoga doesn’t just happen in these so-called social clubs.